-According to USCIS, if you are eligible for a marriage-based green card, you are also eligible for a work permit.
+According to USCIS, if you are eligible for a family-based green card, you are also eligible for a work permit.
 As long as you have a pending green card application (Form I-485), you may apply for the work permit.

 There are two primary reasons that your work permit might be denied.
-The first is if you filled out the work permit application form (I-485) incorrectly, forgot to sign it, or left out a required element (for example, if you applied for the work permit after your green card application, and you failed to include a copy of the original USCIS receipt notice).
+The first is if you filled out the work permit application form (I-765) incorrectly, forgot to sign it, or left out a required element (for example, if you applied for the work permit after your green card application, and you failed to include a copy of the original USCIS receipt notice).
 The second, less common reason for denial is that your green card application is processed so quickly that you already have an approved green card before your work permit application is finished being processed.
 This is a good (if rare) problem to have, since once you have a green card, you don’t need a separate work permit in order to legally work.

 What if you already have work authorization?

-But it’s still a good idea to submit an application for a work permit when you apply for your marriage-based green card.
+But it’s still a good idea to submit an application for a work permit when you apply for your green card.
 That’s because there are no obvious disadvantages to having two types of work authorization at the same time, and having a work permit based on your green card application gives you peace of mind—for example, in case your H-1B visa isn’t renewed, or if you’d like to switch employers or start your own business.
 The work permit based on your green card application is an “open market” Employment Authorization Document—that is, it doesn’t tie you to one particular sponsoring employer.

 Remember—if your work permit expires before your green card application is approved and you haven’t renewed it, you’ll be forced to take a vacation from any income-producing activities, whether you’re an employee or if you own a business.
 To renew your work permit, you will file another Form I-765 with a copy of the USCIS receipt notice showing that you have a pending green card application.
 You’ll also need to include a copy of your current work permit and two passport-sized photos.
-Renewal work permits generally take about 90 days to process, so again, it’s important to start the renewal process early.
+Renewal work permits generally take about 150 days (or longer) to process, so again, it’s important to start the renewal process early.

 Getting ready to work